powsybl/powsybl-open-rao/docs/algorithms/monitoring.md

 # Monitoring

-CASTOR has a monitoring module that can be used apart from the RAO to monitor Angles and/or Voltages:
+OpenRAO has a monitoring module that can be used apart from the RAO to monitor Angles and/or Voltages:

 ## Introduction